pothi/WordPress-Varnish/README.md

 WordPress-Varnish
 =================

-WordPress related Varnish configuration and tweaks
+WordPress related Varnish configuration and tweaks for a single site (on a single server :) ).